 Your class description should give students a quick understanding of what your class will cover.
 The first 3 sentences of your class description are also what will most likely show up in a Google search or social description.
 Consider adding your name, running time, difficulty levels, and key topics so that students immediately know what the class is about.
 Include any links from past work –– your portfolio or website, Youtube channel, Etsy store, etc –– for added engagement with students.

 Classes are grouped in four main categories: Creative, Business, Tech and Lifestyle.
 Each category has 5-10 set subcategories.
 Select the class category and sub-category that best relates to your content.
 This will ensure that students who are interested in your topic will discover your class when browsing Skillshare.

-- Beginner: No prerequisite knowledge required.
-The class includes everything students need to know to complete the project and/or deliverable.
+- Beginner: No prerequisite knowledge or techniques required.
+The class includes everything students need to know to complete the project.

 Video Lesson Titles

 Your video lesson titles should be clear, concise and relevant to the content.
 Ensure your class has a polished look by double-checking your titles for spelling and capitalization.
 Remove numbers and symbols (such as “Video #1) from the beginning of titles.

 Notes are a way for you to add extra value to your video lessons by highlighting important moments, linking to extra resources, or simply adding a fun line of encouragement or inspiration to keep students excited while watching your class.
 Add 1-3 notes to each of your lessons using the "Add a note..." box beneath the video.

 Be sure to view our Merchandising Guide for more helpful tips on merchandising your class so that students are more likely to discover it on the platform.